Koh Kood Divesites

 Hin Yedhi is so named because of the memorials found on this small Island.
 These belong to the grandparents of the Klong Chao Clan, (Yedhi meaning burial place or memorial).
-With depths from 4-14 metres cobia are often seen here as well as rainbow runners, reef sharks with schools of fuseliers, the odd lionfish and the occasional turtle too.
+With depths from 4-14 metres cobia are often seen here as well as rainbow runners with schools of fuseliers, the odd lionfish and the occasional turtle too.

 Bang Bao Reef – 4-16m